 Do not make the mistake of using Pinterest only to promote your business.

-- Keep your descriptions short.
-Studies show that if you apply the same character count as twitter (140) to your descriptions, you will get more pins.
+Keep your descriptions short.
+Studies show that if you apply the character count of 140 to your descriptions, you will get more pins.

-- Experiment by adding infographics to your boards.
+Experiment by adding video content to your boards.

 You can read more about The Science of the Perfect Pinterest Post here.